In an effort to ensure all of our dogs live a pampered life with their very own forever family, we have implemented our Guardian Home Program!

 So How Does it Work?
 Most all of our dogs/pups available for our Guardian Program will be females.
 Occasionally we will have a male available as well!

-If you are applying for a Guardian Home puppy, she will come to you at 8 weeks of age.
+If you are applying for a Guardian Home puppy, the age of the puppy can vary.
 During the year and a half, Cedar Creek will have her health testing completed.
 Once we receive all of the results from her health testing, we are then able to assess whether or not she will enter our breeding program.
-If for any reason we decide not to breed the Guardian Puppy placed with you (this is a decision solely made by Cedar Creek) we will then pay to spay the Guardian puppy at no cost to you, and she will remain a forever family pet with her Guardian Family.
+If for any reason we decide not to breed the Guardian Puppy placed with you (this is a decision solely made by Cedar Creek) we will then pay to spay the Guardian puppy at no cost to you, return your deposit and she will remain a forever family pet with her Guardian Family.

 If you are receiving a Guardian Home Puppy, we ask for monthly photos and updates during the first year so that we can watch her develop, and update our website.
 We also will require a visit to our Guardian Family’s home every few months during the first year to assess the Guardian Puppy, as well as build a relationship with her for the future.
 Occasionally, we will ask our Guardian Families to bring the puppy to us for a visit so that she can get comfortable with our home for when she will be here with us in the future having babies.

 How Many Litters Will A Guardian Female Produce?
-Each dog is individually assesed before determining their required litters.
-Most of our Guardian dogs will have between 2-4 litters for us (this depends whether you have an adult that has already had litters or a puppy entering our breeding program).
-Female Guardian Puppies placed in a Guardian home will have up to (and no more than) a total of 4 litters.
+Each dog is individually assessed before determining their required litters.
+Most of our Guardian dogs will have around 4 litters for us (this depends whether you have an adult that has already had litters or a puppy entering our breeding program).
 The health and well being of our breeding dogs is a priority to us.
 Occasionally we may decide to have fewer litters if we have accomplished our goals in development of our Guardian dog in a shorter period of time.
 Again, this is determined by Cedar Creek.

 If you are interested in applying to be a Guardian Family please take the time to fill out puppy application first, and we are happy to contact you to discuss Guardian Home opportunities available!